ECEC Spotlight Series: Anitha Arul

 The strength of community

-For Anitha, being a Centre Director and ECT is more than just a job.
+For Anitha, being a Centre Director at St Therese Catholic Preschool and Long Day Care is more than just a job.
 It’s about community.

 “Working in ECEC is a continuous journey of growth and discovery, for the children, myself, my fellow educators, and the families we help every day,” Anitha said.